 service name and the service config ID in the command output, you'll need

 When you copy the service name and service configuration ID, do not include the square brackets.

 So far you have deployed the API configuration to Service Management, but you have not yet deployed the code that will serve the API backend.
 This section walks you through creating a Container Engine cluster to host the API backend and deploying the API.

 To create a container cluster for our example:

 - Go to the console's container clusters page: Go to the container clusters page.

-- Click Create a container cluster.
+- Click Create cluster.

 - Accept the default settings and click Create.
 Note the cluster name and zone, as you'll need them later in this tutorial.

 kubectl to create and manager cluster resources, you need to get cluster credentials and make them available to